KenKundert/ec/doc/user.rst

 your generic preferences in '~/.exrc'.
 For example, if your are an astronomer with a desire for high precision results, you might use::

-   # inditialization file for ec (engineering calculator)
+   # initialization file for ec (engineering calculator)
    eng6
    6.626070e-27 "erg-s" =h       # Planck's constant in CGS units 1.054571800e-27 "erg-s" =hbar # Reduced Planck's constant in CGS units